rcjberlin/evaluation/README.md

 # rcjberlin - evaluation
-1. Fetch runs from API
+1. Fetch runs from API (see https://github.com/rcjberlin/rcj-server)
 2. Calculate standings
 3. Export to CSV and JSON